Buick Riviera: Second generation (1966–1970)

 The Riviera was redesigned for the 1966 model year.
-It retained its cruciform X-frame, powertrain, and brakes, but its curvaceous new body was longer, wider, and 200 lb heavier.
+It retained its cruciform X-frame, powertrain, and brakes, but its new body was longer, wider, and 200 lb heavier.
 Vent windows, a feature GM had introduced in the 1930s, were absent.
-Headlamps remained concealed, but now pivoted behind the grille when not in use, and they were once again horizontally arranged.
-The car's added bulk slowed acceleration with the unchanged 425 engine.
+Headlamps remained concealed, but now pivoted behind the grille when not in use, and they were once again horizontal.
+The car's added weight slowed acceleration with the unchanged 425 engine.
 The Gran Sport package remained available as an option.
 Rear seat belts and AM/FM radio were optional.

-The new front-wheel drive Oldsmobile Toronado shared the Riviera platform, and, a year later, the also front-wheel drive Cadillac Eldorado; however, the Riviera itself retained the rear-wheel drive layout.
+The new front-wheel drive Oldsmobile Toronado shared the Riviera platform, and, a year later, the also front-wheel drive Cadillac Eldorado — the Riviera retaining the rear-wheel drive layout.

 Inside, the four-place cabin with front and rear bucket seats and center console were replaced by a choice of bucket seats or conventional bench seats as standard equipment, making the Riviera a full six-passenger car for the first time.
-Optionally available was a Strato-bench seat with armrest or Strato bucket seats with either a short consolette or a full-length operating console with a "horseshoe" shaped floor shifter and storage compartment.
+Optionally available was a Strato-bench seat with armrest or Strato bucket seats with either a short console or a full-length operating console with a horseshoe-shaped floor shifter and storage compartment.
 Both the buckets and Strato-bench seat were available with a reclining seat option for the passenger's side.
 Sales for 1966 rebounded to 45,308, a new record.